Ghar Banduk Biryani: Plot

-In the Kolagad region, Dacoits under Commander Pallam's leadership terrorize the area with a mission to eliminate the village MLA.
-However, the situation becomes personal when Pallam's lover, Maria, also a Dacoit, is fatally shot.
-Inspector Raya Patil, known for his integrity, is transferred to the region after confronting the sons of a top minister for harassing women.
-Raya's wife, Namrata, unhappy with his frequent transfers and honesty, decides to separate from him.
-Meanwhile, Raju, a chef at a small Dhaba, falls in love with Laxmi, but her father insists he must own a house within a few months, an impossible feat as Raju is an orphan.
-Pallam's associate, George, suggests a temporary separation due to police scrutiny and food shortages, but Pallam, driven by revenge for Maria's death, refuses.
-Pallam's gang kidnaps Raju from his workplace, along with food supplies, recognizing his Biryani's resemblance to Maria's cooking.
-As Raya assumes control of the Kolagad police station, he struggles to balance his personal life while Raju seeks a gun to pose as a Dacoit, hoping to surrender to the police and secure a reward to be with Lakshmi.
-Pallam, consumed by grief for Maria and her culinary skills, desires Raju's inclusion in his gang.
+In the Kolagad region, dacoits led by Commander Pallam terrorise the area with the aim of assassinating the village MLA.
+However, the situation becomes personal when Pallam's lover, Maria, who is also a dacoit, is fatally shot.
+Inspector Raya Patil, known for his integrity, is transferred to the region after confronting the sons of a senior minister for harassing women.
+Raya's wife, Namrata, unhappy with his frequent transfers and unwavering honesty, decides to separate from him.
+Meanwhile, Raju, a chef at a small dhaba, falls in love with Laxmi, but her father insists that he must own a house within a few months, an impossible task as Raju is an orphan.
+Pallam's associate, George, suggests a temporary separation due to increased police scrutiny and food shortages, but Pallam, driven by revenge for Maria's death, refuses.
+Pallam's gang kidnaps Raju from his workplace along with food supplies after recognising that his biryani resembles Maria's cooking.
+As Raya takes charge of the Kolagad police station, he struggles to balance his personal life, while Raju seeks a gun to pose as a dacoit, hoping to surrender to the police and claim a reward so that he can be with Laxmi.
+Pallam, consumed by grief over Maria and her culinary skills, wants Raju to join his gang.